clickviewapp/Docs/smart-embed/v1.0/authentication.md

 ```

 - `access_token`: The token that must be used in API requests to authenticate.
 - `token_type`: Indicates the type of token returned.
-In this case, it is a Bearer token.
+In this case, it is a bearer token.
 - `expires_in`: The number of seconds until the token expires (86400 means the token is valid for 24 hours).
 - `scope`: Represents the permissions granted to the access token.